 Coffee Culture

-Did you know each cup of coffee can destroy one square inch of rainforest?
-This fact shows the big environmental issues from regular coffee farming.
-But, coffee lovers now want options that don’t harm the planet.
+Did you know that each cup of coffee can destroy one square inch of rainforest?
+This fact highlights the significant environmental impact of traditional coffee farming.
+However, coffee enthusiasts are now seeking alternatives that are environmentally friendly.

 In 2024, there’s a lot of choices for organic and fair trade coffee.
 These options help the earth and support communities.
 We’ll explore ten coffee brands that really care about where their coffee comes from.
 They’re changing the way we think about enjoying our coffee and helping the planet and people at the same time.